Skip to main content

 • skip – whether to skip vectorizing the property altogether.
 Default: false

 • vectorizePropertyName – whether to vectorize the property name.
-Default: true
+Default: false

 Example